ZeusSoftIngBueroBauer/ZSQtLib/Doc/mainBuildInstructions.md

     set(CMAKE_LIBRARY_OUTPUT_DIRECTORY ${CMAKE_SOURCE_DIR}/../Lib/${Compiler}_${Platform})
     set(CMAKE_RUNTIME_OUTPUT_DIRECTORY ${CMAKE_SOURCE_DIR}/../Bin/${Compiler}_${Platform})

-This should simplify the development process and it is not necessary to install the binaries as all necessary dlls (also the Qt Dlls) will be copied to those directories.
-Meaning that you can simple start the applications from this bin directories.
+This should simplify your development process and it is not necessary to explicitely install the binaries via CMake.
+All necessary libs and dlls (also the Qt Dlls) will be copied to either the Lib or Bin directory.
+Meaning that you can simple start the applications from the Bin directory.

 If you want to use the ZSQtLib libraries in your own applications you may desire to install the binaries and header files to a different location.
-Very likely the same directory into which the binaries of your application will be installed so that the dlls of the ZSQtLib can be found and loaded.
+This location will very likely be the same directory into which the binaries of your application will be installed so that the dlls of the ZSQtLib can be found and loaded when starting your application.

 As default the commands below would install the ZSQtLib libraries, products and test applications into: